djalmaaraujo/wrk/README.md

  - `wrk remove`: Remove an entry

  - `wrk clean`: Deletes all entries.
-Be careful, there\'s trash can here
+Be careful, there's NO trash can here

 ## License